auraflaa/Olist-Customer-Satisfaction-Analysis/Case Study Guide.md

 ---
 ### **Share**

 Now it’s time to communicate your findings.
 Create professional and polished data visualizations that tell a clear story.
-Your visuals should be designed to effectively communicate your key insights to the executive team.
+Recommended tools for creating your visualizations include:
+* Python libraries like Matplotlib and Seaborn.
+* [**Tableau Public**](https://public.tableau.com/en-us/s/) (a free version of the powerful BI tool).
+* [**Microsoft Power BI Desktop**](https://powerbi.microsoft.com/en-us/desktop/) (also free to use).
+* R libraries like `ggplot2`.

 **Case Study Roadmap - Share**